All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 Review of 222A–B. Fourier transform, waveguide antennas.
 Mutual coupling, active impedance, Floquet modes in arrays.
 Microstrip antennas, surface waves.
 Reflector and lens analysis: taper, spillover, aperture and physical optics methods.
 Impedance surfaces.
-Advanced concepts: Sub-wavelength propagation, etc. (chosen by instructor).
-(Recommended prerequisites: ECE 222A, ECE 222B, or equivalent.)
+Advanced concepts: Subwavelength propagation, etc. (chosen by instructor).
+Recommended preparation: CE 222A, ECE 222B, or equivalent.
 Prerequisites: ECE 222C; graduate standing.

 This course is designed to provide a general background in solid state electronic materials and devices.
 Course content emphasizes the fundamental and current issues of semiconductor physics related to the ECE solid state electronics sequences.
-(Recommended prerequisites: ECE 135A-B or equivalent.)
+Recommended preparation: ECE 135A-B or equivalent.
 Prerequisites: graduate standing.

 Physics of solid-state electronic devices, including p-n diodes, Schottky diodes, field-effect transistors, bipolar transistors, pnpn structures.
 Computer simulation of devices, scaling characteristics, high frequency performance, and circuit models.
 Prerequisites: ECE 230A; graduate standing.